MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Client_Scripting.md

 - Are there alternative designs that would be viable and not require code?
 - Remember to continue working in your DEVELOPMENT environment.
 We will move everything to production soon.

+## Starter solution

+A starter solution file for this lab can be found in the  C:\Labfiles\L08\Starter folder.

+## Completed solution

+Completed solution files for this lab can be found in the  C:\Labfiles\L08\Completed folder.

+## Resources

+Complete code files for this lab can be found in the  C:\Labfiles\L08\Resources folder.

 ## Exercise 1: Prepare and load resources

 **Objective:** In this exercise, you will create, organize, and load your JavaScript web resources.